jeromepin/esctl/README.md

 * [JMESPath](https://jmespath.org/) queries using the `--jmespath` flag
 * Colored output !
 * Run arbitrary pre-commands before issuing the call to Elasticsearch (like running `kubectl port-forward` for example)
+* Fetch cluster's credentials from external commands instead of having them shown in cleartext in the config file

 ## Installation